 Sewn Loops with stainless steel triangle - lanyards can be spliced onto the triangle.

-Extra-wide shackles make a strong and secure fastening at one end but it may be difficult to achieve the right degree of tension with shackles at both ends.
+Extra-wide shackles make a strong and secure fastening at one end, but achieving the right degree of tension with shackles at both ends may be difficult.

 Lanyards at one end make the measuring, tensioning and fitting more straightforward.

-Subtract approximately 200mm - 300mm from the overall length to facilitate the gap filled by the lanyard.
+Subtract around 200mm - 300mm from the overall length to facilitate the gap filled by the lanyard.
 The gap should be proportional to the overall length.